What is Cubism? An Introduction to the Cubist Art Movement and Cubist Painters

 Famous Cubist Artists

-The most famous Cubist is probably Picasso, with Braque a distant second. . . even though he was just as instrumental as Picasso was in founding Cubism.
+The most famous Cubist is probably Picasso, who created the famous anti-war painting Guernica and thousands of other modern artworks, with Braque a distant second. . . even though Braque was just as instrumental as Picasso was in founding Cubism.

 Paul Cézanne (although not a part of the Cubist movement himself) is often credited with sparking Braque’s first attempts at painting a Cubist landscape.
 Cézanne’s paintings separated objects into basic shapes—cubes and spheres, mostly—which directly led to Cubism’s use of fractured, geometric planes.